 Coussot et al. (1996) observed six natural debris flow deposits in the French Alps.
-By categorizing these deposits by their fines fraction (ratio of particles whose diameter is less than 40 μ m to total solid volume), they found that debris flow deposits with a low fines fraction (< 1%), at Bourgeat, Le Bez and Ste-Elisabeth, exhibit nearly straight profiles, whereas debris flow deposits with a high fines fraction (10%-15%), at Les Sables, St-Julien, and Mont Guillaume, exhibit significant snout-like toes.
-Coussot et al., therefore, focused on the latter case to test their model involving only the effect of yield stress.
-For each deposit with a high fines fraction, they documented two profiles, frontal and lateral, which they sought to fit by calibrating two parameters: the bed slope $\tan \beta$ and the yield stress over specific weight $\tau_Y/(\rho g)$.
+By categorizing these deposits by their fine fractions (ratio of particles whose diameter is less than 40 μm to total solid volume), they found that debris flow deposits with a low fine fractions (< 1 %), at Bourgeat, Le Bez, and Ste-Elisabeth, exhibit nearly straight profiles, whereas debris flow deposits with a high fine fractions (10%-15%), at Les Sables, St-Julien, and Mont Guillaume, exhibit significant snout-like toes.
+Therefore, Coussot et al. (1996) focused on the latter case to test their model involving only the effect of yield stress.
+For each deposit with a high fine fractions, they documented two profiles, frontal and lateral, which they sought to fit by calibrating two parameters: the bed slope $\tan \beta$ and the yield stress over specific weight $\tau{\rm Y}/(\rho g)$.
 For each site, they calibrated these parameters separately for the frontal and lateral profiles.
-The lengths of the profiled deposits were in the range 2 to 15 m, and the corresponding thicknesses in the range 1.5 to 3 m.
+The lengths of the profiled deposits were in the range 2 to 15 m, and the corresponding thicknesses were in the range 1.5 to 3 m.

 Straight profiles, characterized by a constant slope, can be reproduced in our model by setting the yield stress to zero and the saturated friction slope $\tan \phi$ equal to the deposit surface slope.
-We therefore need to check whether our model can reproduce also the snout-like profiles observed for the case of high fines fraction.
+We therefore need to check whether our model can reproduce also the snout-like profiles observed for the case of high fine fractions.
 By taking both friction angle and yield stress into account, we can test whether analytical profiles can reproduce the field profiles using only one set of parameters per site.
-For this purpose, we assume that the frontal and lateral profiles at the same site share the same material properties $(\tan \phi)$ and $\tau_Y/(\rho g)$.
-For the frontal profile, we treat the substrate bed slope $(\tan \beta)$ as unknown, while for the lateral profile we assume that the bed slope is zero $(\tan \beta)$.
+For this purpose, we assume that the frontal and lateral profiles at the same site share the same material properties ($\tan \phi$ and $\tau{\rm Y}/(\rho g)$).
+For the frontal profile, we treat the substrate bed slope ($\tan \beta$) as unknown, while for the lateral profile we assume that the bed slope is zero ($\tan \beta = 0$).

 To estimate the three parameters, we fit the analytical solution given by Eq.
 (24) to the two measured profiles.
-Assigning the measured toe position as the boundary condition ($x_0 = x{\text{toe}}$ and $H(x_0) = 0$), we obtain a predicted profile for given values of the frontal substrate bed slope $\tan \beta$, the saturated friction angle $\tan \phi$, and the ratio of yield stress over specific weight $\tau_Y/(\rho g)$.
-Then, on minimizing the root mean square error (RMSE) between predicted and measured fan profiles we arrived at best-fit estimates for $\tan \beta$, $\tan \phi$ and $\tau_Y/(\rho g)$.
+Assigning the measured toe position as the boundary condition ($x_0 = x{toe}$ and $H(x_0) = 0$), we obtain a predicted profile for given values of the frontal substrate bed slope $\tan \beta$, the saturated friction angle $\tan \phi$, and the ratio of yield stress over specific weight $\tau_Y/(\rho g)$.
+Then, on minimizing the rootmean-square error (RMSE) between predicted and measured fan profiles we arrived at best-fit estimates for $\tan \beta$, $\tan \phi$ and $\tau_Y/(\rho g)$.

 In Fig. 8, we compare the resulting profiles with the field data, normalizing both axes by the length scale $\tau_Y/(\rho g)$.
-From the figure, we see that our critical slope model based on the Mohr-Coulomb constitutive law provides close fits to the field observations in the cases of Les Sables (Fig. 8a,b) and Mont Guillaume (Fig. 8e,f) and an acceptable fit in the case of St-Julien (Fig. 8c,d).
+From the figure, we see that our critical slope model based on the Mohr-Coulomb constitutive law provides close fits to the field observations in the cases of Les Sables (Fig. 8a and b) and Mont Guillaume (Fig. 8e and f) and an acceptable fit in the case of St-Julien (Fig. 8c and d).
 The ability to use the same parameters (friction angle and yield stress) to fit both frontal and lateral profiles indicates that, while it is significant during the flowing stage, inertia may only play a limited role in determining the final deposit morphologies.
-For the debris flow deposits in Les Sables and St-Julien, the additional parameter $(\tan \phi)$ plays an important role in determining the deposit morphology, and provides the degree of freedom needed to describe each pair of profiles for the same site using the same set of parameters.
-For Mont Guillaume, calibration produces a low value for the saturated friction angle, indicating that the yield stress and bed slope are sufficient to represent the deposit morphology.
-This may be due to the high clay content at this site.